Types and Examples of Suspicious Transactions: A Closer Look

 This means that, in some cases, financial institutions will need to monitor the size of transactions occurring within their system and monitor the types of transactions taking place and determine where these transactions originated from.

-The Bank Secrecy Act (BSA) which was signed into law in 1970, establishes responsibility for financial institutions to keep an eye out for signs of suspicious activities and report them to the corresponding authorities (usually within 30 days).
-The purpose of this Act is to combat some of the most common forms of suspicious activity, including money laundering, theft, tax evasion, financial fraud, and more.
+The Bank Secrecy Act (BSA), which was signed into law in 1970, establishes responsibility for financial institutions to keep an eye out for signs of suspicious activities and report them to the corresponding authorities (usually within 30 days).
+The purpose of the BSA is to combat some of the most common forms of suspicious activity, including money laundering, theft, tax evasion, financial fraud, and more.

 However, the BSA, contrary to some other financial regulations, still contains a lot of gray areas.
 Financial institutions will want to ensure they are compliant and report these sorts of activities within a timely manner (or else face fines and possible legal consequences).
 But at the same time, they will need to balance their account holders’ fundamental rights to privacy.